 -- Thomas O'Brien, handicapped dog cart rider, ca. 1900.

 The category and designation handicapped and/or helpless is one that considers that many persons who sold their likenesses as souvenirs may not have been performers in the conventional sense, but nonetheless they made their living performatively, in public.

-Likewise, they didn't necessarily appear in a sideshow or dime museum venue, but instead plied the streets and byways for their living.
+Likewise, they didn't necessarily appear in a sideshow or dime museum venues, but instead plied the streets and byways for their living, often in custom-built wagons or carts.
 Or they appeared in tented religious shows-- so-called revivals, and/or evangelical "healing crusades."

-Selling trifles such as pencils, postcards, and pitchcards, many of the latter that fall into the category of what we call "pity cards."
-Specific to this genre of "performer," these cards detail the personal travails and handicap that led to the peripatetic life, and hopefully evocated enough pity in bystanders that they forked over a few coins in support.
+Selling trifles such as pencils, postcards, and pitchcards, many of the latter that fall into the category of what we call pity cards.
+Specific to this genre of "performer," these cards detail the personal travails and handicap that led to the peripatetic life, and hopefully evoked enough pity in bystanders that they forked over a few coins in support.

-Misery-boasting "pity cards" were a genre of pitchcards sold by those injured and unable to make a living any other way.
+Misery-boasting pity cards were a genre of pitchcards sold by those injured and unable to make a living any other way.
 They are related to the performance of the maimed and disabled in the larger world of the sideshow, though these handicapped performers typically didn't travel with shows, but independently exhibited themselves.